BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-LAMMPS.md

 For more information on Apptainer containers, please look at [this page](https://www.apptainer-images.diamond.fr/apptainer-containers/EN).

+To have a quick look at Apptainer's main commands, you may refer to [this tutorial](https://www.apptainer-images.diamond.fr/apptainer-tutorial/EN).

 This image is a relocatable and renamable file we recommend putting in a dedicated directory to easily find it.
-While it can be any directory, in this tutoral we will assume you put it in `$HOME/apptainer-images` :
+While it can be any directory, in this tutorial we will assume you put it in `$HOME/apptainer-images` :
 ```
 mkdir -p $HOME/apptainer-images
-mv ./lammps-mpi-voro++-from-guix.sif $HOME/apptainer-images/lammps.sif
+mv lammps.sif $HOME/apptainer-images/lammps.sif
 ```

 ## TL; DR One liner command